MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-network-similarity.md

 ---
 # Network Similarity Sample (PySpark)

-In this sample, you compute network similarity score and top related entities using Azure Databricks.
+In this sample, you will compute the network similarity score and top related entities using Azure Databricks.

 ## Prerequisites

 Complete these tasks before you begin this sample.

-* Setting up provisioning of Microsoft Academic Graph to an Azure blob storage account.
+* Set up provisioning of Microsoft Academic Graph to an Azure blob storage account.
 See [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md).

-* Setting up Azure Databricks service.
+* Set up Azure Databricks service.
 See [Set up Azure Databricks](get-started-setup-databricks.md).

 ## Gather the information